sailpoint-oss/sailpoint-cli/cmd/cluster/logConfig/set.md

 ==Long==
 # Set

-Set a managed clusters log configuration
+Set a VA cluster's log configuration.

-A list of Connectors (can be found here)[https://community.sailpoint.com/t5/IdentityNow-Articles/Enabling-Connector-Logging-in-IdentityNow/ta-p/188107]
+A list of connectors (can be found here)[https://community.sailpoint.com/t5/IdentityNow-Articles/Enabling-Connector-Logging-in-IdentityNow/ta-p/188107].
 ====

 ==Example==